-Modelling and optimisation of activated sludge process using artificial neural networks and genetic algorithms
+Modelling and optimisation of the activated sludge process using artificial neural networks and genetic algorithms Scientific paper

 Main Article Content